2.36 FAQ-468 My Origin project file is very slow to work with. How can I improve this?

 If your project is slow to load, or Origin runs slowly while you have your project open, try the following:

 - If you have a large number of windows (especially graph windows) within a single Project Explorer folder, you can try moving some of them into subfolders.
-You can also hide windows.
-Open Project Explorer, select windows in the lower pane, right-click and Hide.
+There are also several options for not displaying windows.

 - Additionally, when your current project folder has a large number of graph windows and you prefer not to hide windows, you can try reducing the value of system variable @NPP.
 In doing so, you can prevent partially-covered graph windows from repainting and thereby reduce demand for system resources.
 See this FAQ for instructions on changing the value of a system variable.

 - Sparklines are "thumbnail" graphs that can be displayed in the worksheet column.
 If you have a large project file with many workbooks, and those workbooks contain sparklines (displayed or hidden), your system may perform poorly or become unresponsive.
 For information, see How can I remove sparklines from an Origin project file (OPJ) that is very slow?